radotreyes/100-days-of-code/r2-log.md

 **Today's Progress**:

 - blasted through nodeschool's `stream-adventure`!
-- getting intimate with tree traversal, able to construct trees without a hitch
+- getting intimate with tree traversal, able to construct trees without a hitch, depth-first traversal could use some more grokking though
 - attempted to help a peer out with the HTML Drag & Drop API, but the solution they were looking for wasn't possible due to browser constraints
 - (today isn't over at the time of writing this, but it's late so meh) plan on diving into RxJS and headless WordPress today